The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 **Plenary Indulgence**

 This ability applies a 10s buff called “Confession” to all party members within 20y.
 By itself, the buff has no effect.
 However, when someone with this buff is healed by a Medica, Medica II, Afflatus Rapture or Cure III casted by you, they are healed for an additional 200p.
 The buff is not consumed when this effect activates, and can be procc’d multiple times over its 10s duration.
-It is also important to note that Confession’s effect is only activated by the upfront heal of Medica II, and not once per regen tick.
+It is also important to note that Confession’s effect is only activated by the upfront heal of Medica II and not once per regen tick.
 Whenever you plan on GCD healing, consider activating Plenary Indulgence beforehand to take advantage of its bonus healing, even if you only proc it once.
-The short 60s CD means that it’ll likely be off cooldown the next time you want to use it, though you should definitely prioritize using it during heavy heal checks where you plan on using multiple heals in quick succession.
+The short 60s CD means that it will likely be off cooldown the next time you want to use it, though you should definitely prioritize using it during heavy heal checks where you plan on using multiple heals in quick succession.

 **Temperance**

 This ability has two effects.
-First, it grants you a 20% outgoing healing buff, which only applies to:
+First, it grants you a 20% outgoing healing buff which only applies to GCD heals.

-GCD heals.
 Secondly, it grants any party member within 30y a 10% mitigation buff.
-Interestingly enough, this mitigation buff is implemented not as a conventional timed buff, but rather an effect that is regularly refreshed as long as they’re within 30y of you.
+Interestingly enough, this mitigation buff is implemented not as a conventionally timed buff, but rather an effect that is regularly refreshed as long as they are within 30y of you.
 If someone moves too far away from you, they will lose the mitigation buff after a few seconds, though they will regain it if they come in range again later on.
 This is rarely a detriment as 30y is a huge range and there are very few cases where party members need to be that far from you for an extended period of time.
 In addition, the mitigation buff of Temperance also applies instantly due to its unique implementation and does not suffer the standard cascading delay that most buffs in this game are plagued with.

 Due to the combination of its mitigation and healing buff effects, Temperance is a powerful CD to use in any scenario where the party is taking significant damage that needs to be healed through.
 However, in optimized scenarios, you may find yourself using Temperance more for its mitigation effect than the healing buff as GCD healing is used very little, if at all.
 It is on a fairly long cooldown of two minutes, so its usage in a fight should definitely be planned out in advance.

 **Liturgy of the Bell**

-Places a Liturgic Bell (“Bell” for simplicity) at a designated location and grants you five stacks of a buff called “Liturgy of the Bell”.
-In the next 20s, every time you (the WHM specifically) take damage, one stack of “Liturgy of the Bell” is consumed and the Bell heals all allies within 20y of its placed location for 400p.
+Places a Liturgic Bell (“Bell” for simplicity) at a designated location and grants you five stacks of a buff called Liturgy of the Bell.
+In the next 20s, every time you, the WHM specifically, take damage, one stack of “Liturgy of the Bell” is consumed and the Bell heals all allies within 20y of its placed location for 400p.
 The Bell dissipates naturally when all five stacks are consumed or when 20s have passed, whichever comes first.
-Any remaining “Liturgy of the Bell” stacks will be expended at the end of this 20s to heal allies within 20y for 200p per stack.
+Any remaining Liturgy of the Bell stacks will be expended at the end of this 20s to heal allies within 20y for 200p per stack.
 You can also manually dismiss Bell anytime before its natural expiration to trigger this heal.

 The Bell’s healing effect procs on all forms of damage to the WHM, be it direct damage dealt by an enemy, a DoT effect from a debuff, or even environmental effects such as stepping into poison puddles.
 It does not proc if the WHM takes 0 damage due to shields or any other factor.

 While Bell’s total healing potency of 2000p may seem very powerful on the surface, it is fairly rare to get its full effect as it requires five separate damage instances on the WHM within 20s.
-A portion of that healing is ‘refunded’ as the Bell dissipates, but due to its long cooldown of three minutes, you should definitely aim to maximize Bell procs per usage where possible.
+A portion of that healing is "refunded" as the Bell dissipates, but due to its long cooldown of three minutes, you should definitely aim to maximize Bell procs per usage where possible.

 A unique advantage that Bell offers is the ability to place it.
 The fact that its healing originates from the Bell and not the WHM means that you do not need to worry about your positioning relative to other party members when Bell healing goes off.
 This is very useful when party members are taking damage but need to spread out to complete a mechanic.
-The large 20y on Bell’s healing also means that it’ll reach everyone if properly centered, as most circular raid arenas are 20y in radius.
+The large 20y on Bell’s healing also means that it will reach everyone if properly centered, as most circular raid arenas are 20y in radius.

-Bell will share any buffs that the WHM has, regardless of whether they were gained before Bell was placed or after.
-While this property isn’t too impactful for the most part, it played a significant role in the Fountain of Fire phase of P3S, as Bell can be placed ahead of time and benefit from the significant healing buff the WHM gets during the mechanic.
+Bell will share any buffs that the WHM has, regardless of whether they were gained before or after Bell was placed.
+While this property is not too impactful for the most part, it played a significant role in the Fountain of Fire phase of P3S, as Bell can be placed ahead of time and benefit from the significant healing buff the WHM gets during the mechanic.

-Bell is a placed skill, for tips on making ground placement less janky, see
+Bell is a placed skill.
+For tips on making ground placement less janky, see

 [Ground Effect Placement.](#heading=h.ocwpqov6slrq)